andyk8872/project-2/README.md

 ### Goal:
 #### To produce a game of chance that will provide the user with the opportunity to show their competitive instincts whilst not actually having to compete againest another individual.
 #### To provide a visual and interactive experience that the user will ant to return to.
-This is primarily a game of chance but also skill for after time you may be able to predict your opponent.
+This is primarily a game of chance but also skill for after time you may be able to predict your opponents choice.
 The basic rock, scissors, paper game  can be  traced back to the Ming Dynasty (1368-1644) It has been used in court cases to resolve disputes (USA 2006 - Avista Management v.
 Wausau), in sports matches (UK Womens Super League where there was no coin it was used to decide who would kick off).
 There are also the World Societies and Associations and numerous global championships.